Home > Services > Breast reduction

 HOW DO I PREPARE FOR MY BREAST REDUCTION?

 During your initial preoperative visit with your surgeon, be prepared to give a complete medical history including all your medications, allergies and previous surgeries.
 You will undergo a thorough physical examination and blood tests.
-If you are at or over age 40, an electrocardiogram will be required.
-If you are over 35 years old, a mammogram may be prescribed.
 Photographs, which do not include your face, are important aids in planning and performing your breast reduction.
 They become a permanent part of your patient record and are taken before and several months after your procedure.

 During your consultation, you will be given specific directions to help you prepare for your procedure.
 Instructions include cautions about taking a certain medication and drinking alcohol, the shaving process and use of antibacterial soap.
 You must not eat or drink anything eight hours before your procedure.
 Do not smoke two weeks before and two days after surgery.
 If you take daily medication, ask your surgeon if it is safe to take before your procedure.
 If you have any sores on your body, if you have a cold, sore throat or allergic condition, inform your surgeon so you may be examined before your procedure.
 You must also stop taking aspirin or diet pills at least two weeks before the procedure.